robwebb72/arcadian/readme.md

 - [x] deal with player death and game over
 - [x] add sound effects
 - [x] add particle effects
   - when ship blows up
   - ship's engines
 - [x] Particle system code needs large clean up
 - [x] PlayList class needs error handling
 - [x] The asteroid code could down with some tidying up and refactoring
 - [ ] Add support for a controller
+  - add option to select joystick?
+  - add option to select axis?

 - [ ] Add more asteroids as time increases

+## Ideas for Future Versions (but not this version)

-## Other Ideas - ☣️ Danger ☣️ Feature Creep
+☣️ Danger ☣️ Feature Creep

 - Add collectable items?
 Fuel maybe?
 - Add aliens in there to shoot at?